ceronus/magic-packet/README.md

 ## How to Use
 1. Download the [portable executable file](https://github.com/ceronus/magic-packet#portable-binary-downloads) for your platform or compile the program from the source.
-2. Open `configuration.json` to configure the target machine MAC address that you wish to send the magic packet to
+2. Open `configuration.json` using a text editor (e.g. Notepad).
+3. Set the values in the configuration file.
+At the minimum, define the value for target machine MAC address.
-3. Run the `MagicPacket.exe`
+4. Run the application! (`MagicPacket.exe`).

 #### Configuration File